-- 1 IS A TRIP IN DECEMBER TO ICELAND A GOOD IDEA?
+- 1 DECEMBER IN ICELAND – A GOOD IDEA?

 - 2 Is Iceland in December Worth Visiting?

-Iceland in December is…interesting!
-Iceland is probably one of the most stunning countries globally, with scenery so unique-looking that it’s hard to find its equal.
-And it looks as amazing in the summer months as it does in the winter months.
+Iceland is probably one of the most stunning countries in the world – with scenery so unique-looking that it’s hard to find its equal.
+In summer as in winter.

-As a teacher, I cannot choose my holidays (yes, we have a lot of time off, but are not really flexible), so as I wanted to visit Iceland in winter, I had to go in December, and here is what I realized.P.S.
+As a teacher, I cannot choose my holidays.
+Yes, we have a lot of time off, but we are not really flexible.
+I wanted to visit Iceland in winter and had to travel during my school holidays in December, and here is what I realized.P.S.
 The images in this post are not necessarily related to my written content 🙂

 WHAT TO PACK FOR ICELAND IN DECEMBER

-Crampers: I bought my crampers in Iceland.
-I really thought I could make it without crampers, but I was wrong.
-If you want to walk and see places from different angles, you will need crampers.
-They were a lifesaver, and while I fell many times on my first day, I didn’t fall after I got them (and only got to see other people falling) because they help walking on ice.
+- I bought my crampons in Iceland.
+They are traction devices you attach to your shoes so you can walk even on ice.
+If you want to walk and see places from different angles, you will need crampons.
+They were a lifesaver, and while I fell many times on my first day, I didn’t fall after I got them (and only got to see other people falling).

-Yes, Aurora, the Northern Lights, do happen, and they are not a myth.
+Aurora, the Northern Lights, do happen, and they are not a myth.
+However…

-But though I stayed in Iceland for 12 nights, I never really saw them.
+Though I stayed in Iceland for 12 nights, I never REALLY saw them.
 I booked a Northern Lights tour in Iceland that was canceled several times because the sky was not clear enough, and the chances of seeing them were very low.
 And when I finally went, I just saw greenish stripes – known as the Northern Lights.

 And since I am a very chatty person, I kept asking people in Iceland if they happened to see them.